arunwagle/twilio-servicenow-aws-findagent-or-escalate-ivr/README.md

     + [Setup ServiceNow developer instance](#setup-servicenow-developer-instance)

 # Find Agent or Escalate IVR Demo - Using Twilio, ServiceNow & AWS
 More and more companies are on a journey to manage their digital and IT operations efficiently.
-Some of the key metrics on which the companies measure the success of their programs are Mean Time to Acknowledge (MTTA), Mean Time to Resolution (MTTR), Average Incident Response Time, Escalation Rate and Cost per incident.
+Some of the key metrics on which the companies measure the success of their programs are **Mean Time to Acknowledge (MTTA)**, **Mean Time to Resolution (MTTR)**, **Average Incident Response Time**, **Escalation Rate and Cost per incident**.
 One common goal in all the key metrics defined here is how we can act/resolve the incidents and this problem can be easily solved by building an extensible customer engagement platform leveraging various channels like voice, messaging, email, videos etc.
-ServiceNow has been a de facto standard for building digital workflows for IT operations and Twilio is that next generation fully programmable customer engagement platform.
-Leveraging AWS Kinesis we can build a fully event driven incident management platform to meet the demands of the customer.
+**ServiceNow** has been a de facto standard for building digital workflows for IT operations and **Twilio** is that next generation fully programmable customer engagement platform.
+Leveraging **Twilio Event Streams** and **AWS Kinesis** we can build a fully event driven incident management platform to meet the demands of the customer.
 In this post, I plan to showcase an example of how we can build a fully programmable IVR for managing incidents as they are created in ServiceNow.

 ## Use Case